 Shannon serves as a Special Assistant for the Foundation.
 Her focus is on assisting the Foundation’s trustees in their civic roles that are aligned with the Foundation’s grant making strategy.
 Prior to joining the C.E. and S. Foundation, Shannon developed an extensive work history in both city-county, and state government operations – including Chief of Staff for Louisville Metro’s Office of the Mayor and Deputy Chief of Staff for the Commonwealth of Kentucky’s Office of the Governor.
 Shannon is a current member of the Metro Louisville Community Fund Advisory Committee.
 She graduated from the University of Louisville and is a Certified Kentucky Assessor, a Leadership Louisville alumna, and a Louisville Business First Forty Under 40 honoree.

 The C.E. and S. Foundation identifies, funds, and nurtures projects and organizations in the fields of Education, Global Competency, and the Urban Environment that meaningfully enhance the living conditions or prospects of identifiable people.
 The Foundation is also dedicated to fostering philanthropic spirit and organization effectiveness through service to the field.

 The Foundation was formed in 1984 as a private, non-operating family foundation.
 It is managed by a Director, an Investment Committee, and a Grants Committee.

 Located in Louisville, Kentucky, the Foundation has assets in the range of $76 million.
-In the past 10 years, the Foundation has approved over $63 million in grant awards.
+Since inception, the Foundation has approved over $93 million in grant awards.